What is Epilepsy?

-The Epilepsy can be cured with natural epilepsy treatment and some preventive measures at home such as:
+Along with ayurvedic medicine for epilepsy, It can be cured with natural treatment and some preventive measures at home such as:

-- The natural epilepsy treatment involves, prevention of epilepsy associated with stroke is focused on cardiovascular risk factor reduction, e.g. measures to prevent or control high blood pressure, diabetes and obesity, and the avoidance of tobacco and excessive alcohol use.
+- The epilepsy treatment in ayurveda involves, prevention of epilepsy associated with stroke is focused on cardiovascular risk factor reduction, e.g. measures to prevent or control high blood pressure, diabetes and obesity, and the avoidance of tobacco and excessive alcohol use.